RobertoFont/RobertoFont.github.io/_posts/2022-02-12-IllustratedFairyTales.md

 - The Language Model (Open AI [GPT-3](https://github.com/openai/gpt-3)) provided 5 alternative continuations.

-- My son choosed which of them to use.
+- My son chose which of them to use.
 (This point was tricky because he tended to pick let's say *unexpected* options).

 - I could choose whether we would use the complete continuation or take just a subset of it.

 - Sometimes, we would manually add some small text, but we tried to do that as little as possible and we both had to agree on what to insert (tricky again...).
-We mainly used this possibility to prevent the LM to prematurely finish the tale and, in the case of the first tale, to provide a proper ending.
+We mainly used this possibility to prevent the LM from prematurely finishing the tale and, in the case of the first tale, to provide a proper ending.
 (More detail on these points in the Conclusions section).

 Once the tale was finished, we agreed on some things that would be nice to portray and wrote text descriptions to prompt the DALL-E model.